-Around a million veterans are currently receiving disability compensation for hearing loss.
+Around a million veterans are currently receiving disability compensation for hearing loss that includes benefits for moderate hearing loss.
 It is one of the most common disabilities among veterans and also one of the easiest to receive a disability rating for.

 There are a number of ear disabilities described by the VA which can qualify a veteran for compensation.
 Some of these are: